Sometimes, when we look into a mirror, we’re making sure everything is presentable, just right.

 Mackenzie – remember Mackenzie? – may have been on to this, too: he finally quells our “deplorable” state of bias as “… not something which should be feared in education… [but rather] the beginning of a process of debate… [ending] either in a discussion of appropriate emphasis, in the accuser coming to see that an allegedly neglected viewpoint has indeed been covered, or in the accused learning something new” (p.
 499).
 Okay, maybe Mackenzie’s still a little polarised, but he’s unquestionably a little more flexible, too: therein the patient, and all.
 And maybe there really is something to all that ‘mindfulness’ crap, aside from being so popular.

-Biased people, biased history, biased institutional aims and cultures… with literally everything to consider, yet being only human, we’re inevitably certain to leave something out on account of that limit, our incapability for anything more: eliminating bias starts chipping away at all we know because bias is essentially what we are.
-Eliminate bias, eliminate self.
+Biased people, biased history, biased institutional aims and cultures… with literally everything to consider, yet being only human, we’re inevitably certain to leave something out on account of that limit, our incapability for anything beyond: eliminating bias starts chipping away at all we know because bias is essentially what we are.
+Eliminate bias, eliminate self, which could mean ‘change’ or could mean ‘self-destruct’.
 So, how to proceed?

 For starters, let’s not just openly acknowledge bias, let’s embrace it: the rigor of education, of discourse and sharing and research… if two heads are better than one, imagine the dialectic arising from a dozen, or a hundred.
 We already know the potential of entire communities.
 Let’s value the humility of learning precisely because no one can say it all, know it all, or do it all.
 No less was suggested by Sir Francis himself: we all can do better together, and not just kumbaya – gotta love some bacon.
 Let’s learn and teach how to reason and how to communicate, and how to be biased.